 For beer lovers and others visiting the Czech Republic, Ceske Budejovice is one of the best travel destinations in the country.
 Steeped in history and famous for great Czech beers like Budvar, the town is a true gem.

 If you plan to stay overnight, below is a list of the best hotels in Ceske Budejovice.
+They range from budget hotels to four-star and luxury, but they all offer high quality accommodation for the price.

 Best Budget Hotel in Ceske Budejovice